ehix/go-study/linkedin/microservices-in-go/README.md

 [Course](https://www.linkedin.com/learning/build-a-microservice-with-go)

+## Recap
+- Built a database client with GORM as a ORM, to connect to an active Prosgres DB.
+- Built a server client with echo framework for http req/resp, wired five standard REST methods, consistently over four different DB domains.
+- Built and test with a Docker image.
+- Discussed middleware and testing strategies.

 ## What you need to know/tooling

 - Go
-  - focusing on abstractions rather than the language, i.e. it's not optimised or will use proper code style.
+  - focusing on abstractions rather than the language, i.e. it's not optimized or will use proper code style.
   - Go 1.20
   - GOPATH setup